benoitrongeard/movie-catalog/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Preview build

+Run `vercel deploy` and go to the url provided by vercel.

 ## Running unit tests